Toledo Zoo & Aquarium: ProMedica Museum of Natural History

 Opened in 1938 as the Museum of Science, this museum focuses on natural history.
 The Museum of Science closed in 2017 for a major renovation and reopened on May 31, 2019, as the ProMedica Museum of Natural History.
-A two-story tropical rain forest atrium that is surrounded by 30 foot trees, bushes and orchids was added as part of the renovation.
+A two-story tropical rainforest atrium that is surrounded by 30-foot trees, bushes, and orchids was added as part of the renovation.

-The main-level exhibits include Ohio: After the Ice, Rivers & Streams and Wetland & Lakes.
+The main-level exhibits include Ohio: After the Ice, Rivers & Streams, and Wetland & Lakes.

-Ohio: After the Ice features dioramas of animals that roamed the land such as wooly mammoths, saber-tooth cat, stag moose, ground sloth, giant beaver and American lion.
+Ohio: After the Ice features dioramas of animals that roamed the land, such as woolly mammoths, saber-tooth cats, stag moose, ground sloths, giant beavers and American lions.
 Oak Forest lets visitors see life from an ant's perspective and features creatures that are hidden such as an American toad, red-backed salamander, ring-necked snake.
 Rivers & Streams features salamanders, an Eastern hellbender, and a touch tank containing lake sturgeon.
 Wetland & Lakes features a rotunda of creatures who live in Lake Erie including the common watersnake, sunfishes, minnows, American bullfrog, and Blanding's turtle.

-The upper-level focuses on venomous creatures and the exhibits on this floor includes Arthodpods, Hall of Venom, Venomous Snakes, and Komodo Dragon.
+The upper level focuses on venomous creatures and the exhibits on this floor include Arthodpods, Hall of Venom, Venomous Snakes, and Komodo Dragon.

 The Komodo Dragon exhibit features two enclosures for the zoo's Komodo dragons.
-Arthopods features tarantulas, velvet ants, black widow, walking sticks, beetles, and coconut crab.
+Arthropods feature tarantulas, velvet ants, black widow, walking sticks, beetles, and coconut crab.
 Hall of Venom features the Burmese vine snake, Gila monster, false water cobra, Paradise flying snake, ribbed newts, lionfish, stonefish and blue-banded sea krait.
 Venomous Snakes features such as the king cobra, black-tailed rattlesnake, Western diamondback rattlesnake, Arizona black rattlesnake, Russell's viper, variable bush viper, eastern massasauga, rhinoceros viper and Santa Catalina rattlesnake.